oauthstuff/draft-oauth-rar/main.md

 The AS advertises support for `authorization_details` using the metadata parameter `authorization_details_supported` of type boolean.

-The authorization data types supported can be determined using the metadata parameter `authorization_data_types_supported`, which is an JSON array.
+The authorization data types supported can be determined using the metadata parameter `authorization_data_types_supported`, which is a JSON array.

 Clients announce the authorization data types they use in the new dynamic client registration parameter `authorization_data_types`.